TrisPatt/heritage-housing-predictive-analytics/README.md

 3. Data Preparation
 Preprocessing Steps:
 Handle missing values and outliers.
-Encode categorical variables using methods such as ordinal or one-hot encoding.
+Encode categorical variables using methods such as ordinal encoding.
 Split data into training and testing sets for model validation.

 Feature Selection: